-At faster running speeds during heel strike running, impact transients increase and are poorly absorbed by the heel pad, even in a cushioned heeled running shoe.
-As a consequence, a heel strike runner becomes more vulnerable to a shin fracture.
+Heel strike running has unfortunately demonstrated a long track record of causing excessive impacts that the muscles can’t absorb, and at faster running speeds, these excessive impacts, such as a burst in collisional impact, is poorly absorbed by the heel pad, even in a cushioned heeled running shoe.
+As a consequence, a heel strike runner becomes more vulnerable to a shin fracture, and of course, heel injury.

-Here are the 2 main factors that cause stress fractures of the tibia in runners who heel strike.
+Most evidence (references below article) to date suggests there are at least two main factors that cause stress fractures of the shin in runners who use a heel strike, and not in runners who use a forefoot strike.

 High Acceleration and Loading

-To quantify ground reaction forces in heel strike running, researchers measure tibial peak acceleration and loading rates.
+To quantify ground reaction forces in heel strike running, researchers measure tibia (shin) peak acceleration and loading rates, and found:

-- heel strikers generate high tibial peak acceleration and high loading rates which are major risk factors for stress fractures
+- heel strike running generates the highest tibial peak acceleration and the highest loading rates which are the top risk factors for shin fracture.

 Heel Pad Breaks-Down

-The human heel pad contains a venous plexus which acts as a shock absorber.
-The venous plexus effectively absorbs impact at walking speeds, but quickly deforms when running on the heels.
+- The human heel pad contains a venous plexus which acts as a shock absorber.
+The venous plexus was found to be very capable and effective at absorbing impact when walking with a heel strike, but was found to quickly deform when running with a heel strike.

-One investigation found that the venous plexus failed to dampen the ground reaction force in heel strike runners:
+For example, one investigation found that the venous plexus failed to dampen the ground reaction force in heel strike runners, and here was the consequences:

 - impact forces penetrated through the heel pad, up the skeleton

-- the heel pad lost most shock absorption properties during running, but not during walking
+- the heel pad lost most of its shock absorption properties during running, but not during walking

-The scientists concluded that the shock absorbing properties of the heel pad works best when walking, but not for heel strike running.
+The scientists concluded that the shock absorbing properties of the heel pad works best for heel strike walking, but not for heel strike running.

-Many researchers believe that forefoot running is encouraging to use as a preventive strategy for lower leg stress fractures because it eliminates the peak ground reaction at touchdown.
+Its for all these reasons that many researchers believe forefoot running is highly encouraging as a preventive strategy for lower leg stress fractures since it eliminates the high burst in the ground reaction force at touchdown, while impact remains lowest at the heel, which is also why heel injuries are extremely rare in forefoot runners.

 References: